LABSS/NetLogo2Mesa/Tutorial.md

 **n_nodes:**  this parameter takes as argument an integer number and defines the number of nodes.
 If you remember we already assign the parameter `number_of_nodes` in the `__init__` of `VirusModel`, we want to continue to do so.
 So we put here a default parameter None, if nothing is passed the number assigned in the `__init__` of the model is used, otherwise we change `number_of_nodes` with the number we pass here.

-**verbose:** this parameter is a mere switch that allows you to choose whether to show or not the progress bar. is useful when you want to run multiple simulations in parallel.
+**verbose:** this parameter is a mere switch that allows you to choose whether to show or not the progress bar.
+It is useful when you want to run multiple simulations in parallel.
 Using a progress bar launching multiple simulations in parallel would make a visual mess in the console.

 ```python
 def run(self, n_step=150, n_nodes=None, verbose=True):